 General employee protections exist to protect employees from adverse action because they have exercised one of their workplace rights, like the right to:

-An employer cannot take an adverse action against you for exercising your workplace rights.
+It’s important to recognise that an employer cannot take an adverse action against you for exercising your workplace rights.
 An adverse actions may be terminating your employment, injuring you, discriminating against you or changing your job to your disadvantage.

 You might be protected as an employee or an employer, a prospective employee, an independent contractor or subcontractor, or union members.